 - You can be covered for both damages to your vehicle and liability insurance if you have a commercial driver policy.

 Most personal auto policies will not cover losses incurred while working.
-Therefore, delivery drivers need to get this insurance because not having one could result in serious problems for the individual providing food delivery and their employer.
+Therefore, delivery drivers need to get this supplemental insurance coverage because not having it could result in severe liability for the individual providing food delivery and their employer.

-Securing car insurance for delivery drivers is essential in protecting your vehicle and yourself against unforeseen incidents during work hours.
+Proper delivery driver car insurance protects your vehicle and yourself against unforeseen incidents during work hours.

 Insurers know that many delivery drivers work for companies like Uber, Lyft, Grubhub and DoorDash.

-Your insurer will probably offer coverage for delivering passengers in your car or food to somebody’s house, but only if you pay extra.
-Incidentally, if your insurer doesn’t call it delivery driver insurance, they may refer to it as rideshare insurance coverage.
+Your insurer probably offers coverage for delivering passengers or food under an endorsement.
+If your insurer doesn’t call it delivery driver insurance, they may refer to it as rideshare insurance coverage.
+So, if you deliver food or folks, you must add the rideshare endorsement to your policy.

-Personal insurance won’t cover business use of your car
+Personal auto insurance doesn’t cover commercial use of your vehicle

 If you don’t have delivery driver insurance and haven’t checked to make sure you’re adequately insured, you may find out the hard way that you aren’t covered under your personal auto insurance policy.

-Business-use coverage also protects drivers who use their cars to deliver packages or other items aside from food.
+You often need a business use endorsement on your car insurance policy.
+Making deliveries with your car is considered a business activity, not a personal one.
+Business-use coverage protects drivers who use their vehicles to deliver packages or other items aside from food.

-Car insurance companies charge higher rates for business use because they deem it more high-risk than personal use since delivery drivers are more likely to get into accidents and file claims.
+Car insurance companies charge higher rates for business use because they deem it more high-risk than personal use.
+Delivery drivers are more likely to get into accidents and file claims.
 But without it, you could be responsible for paying for repairs and medical bills out of pocket if you have an accident.

-You would likely have your accident claim denied if you are using your car to make deliveries and getting paid for it unless you notify your insurance company beforehand and get the proper coverage.
+Suppose you use your car to make deliveries and get paid for it.
+In that case, your accident claim will likely be denied unless you notify your insurance company beforehand and get the appropriate coverage.

 What if I’m driving a company vehicle?

-If you’re driving a company-owned vehicle, liability for an accident falls on the restaurant.
-But all the violations still accrue to your own driver’s license.
-So, jump in and drive – carefully.
+If you’re driving a company-owned vehicle, the business is liable for an accident.
+However, all the violations still accrue to your own driver’s license.
+So, jump in and drive—carefully.

-Restaurants can purchase auto insurance to protect the business from liability if its delivery driver is involved in an accident while driving a personal vehicle.
-While covering the business from liability, this type of insurance doesn’t cover the cost of damages to your vehicle or your medical bills.
+Restaurants can purchase auto insurance to protect the business from liability if their delivery driver is involved in an accident while driving a personal vehicle.
+While this type of insurance protects the company from liability, it doesn’t cover the cost of damages to the vehicle or medical bills.

 Driving your own vehicle requires questions from your insurance company and prospective employers.
 Due to the dramatically increased risks, most insurance companies won’t cover delivery drivers under a personal insurance policy.

 According to Progressive, many personal auto policies will not cover losses while using your vehicle to deliver for a fee.
-Without this insurance, you could be held personally responsible for an auto accident that occurs while working.
+Without rideshare insurance, you could be held personally responsible for an auto accident while working.

 Do delivery services provide insurance coverage for drivers?

-Some companies, such as Uber Eats and Amazon Flex, offer coverage during deliveries for their drivers, but this largely depends on the company you’re working for.
-But if you’re driving for a small, local restaurant, it’s highly unlikely the restaurant’s owners have purchased driver coverage.
+Some companies, such as Uber Eats and Amazon Flex, offer coverage during deliveries.
+But this largely depends on the company.

 Can you use personal car insurance to deliver food?

-Personal auto insurance policies do not cover individuals for any business use, including food delivery or pizza delivery.
-If you’re in an accident while on the job or someone else hits your car when delivering a pizza, it’s up to you and your provider whether they’ll pay or refuse all claims.
+Personal auto insurance policies do not cover individuals for any business use, including food or pizza delivery.
+If you’re in an accident while on the job or someone else hits your car, it’s up to you and your provider whether they’ll pay or refuse all claims.

 If a delivery driver has an accident, whose insurance covers it?